What is a ‘dieta’ in the Ayahuasca Tradition?

 What Are the Core Elements of a Dieta in Ayahuasca Tradition?

 - Dietary Restrictions: Participants avoid salt, sugar, processed foods, alcohol, caffeine, dairy, and red meat.
-Meals are typically simple and plant-based, and may include rice, beans, and vegetables.
+Meals are typically simple and plant-based, and include rice, beans, and vegetables.
 These restrictions purify the body, reducing physical interference with Ayahuasca’s effects and fostering a receptive state for spiritual work.

 - Spiritual Solitude: Isolation from external influences, including social interactions, media, and sexual activity, is a core element.
 This solitude deepens introspection and spiritual connection, allowing individuals to focus entirely on their healing journey.